mlemanczyk/Recyclable.Collections/README.md

 If you foresee the overflowing as an issue, you're welcomed to propose an improvement & file a PR with proposed solution.

-# Auto-properties & new language features
+# Auto-properties, new language features & code style
 When you look at the code you may note, that it looks like in early c# days.
 Where the new language features yield the same or better performance, they are & will be used.

 However, many of the new language features have proved to provide worse performance at some point in my testing.
 It includes auto-properties, for which I could see getters & setters generated in IL, instead of fields.
 Because all the classes are expected to be on the hot-paths, I've eliminated most of them.

+Similarily, you will find places in code with hints or warnings disabled.
+The decision was always driven by performance measures.
+The use case & business logic was carefully reviewed to ensure it's safe to take shortcuts, before making the change.
+If you run into failing scenario, please feel free to create a work item against it and/or file a PR to fix it.

+Finally, you'll find places with code commented out.
+That's to easily track what has been tried & what proved to performe worse.

-If you know & can show it in your benchmarks that the code can be simplified without impacting the performance, feel free to file a PR with proposed changes.
+At any time, if you know & can show in your benchmarks that the code can be simplified without impacting the performance, feel free to file a PR with proposed changes.
 Please include benchmark results from your testing to speed up things.

 # Thread Safety
 The `public static` members of the classes are thread safe.
 Any instance members are not guaraneteed to be thread safe.
 You need to implement locking mechanism to safely use the classes in a multi-threading environment.